 After creating a NordVPN account, you may log in to the macOS, Windows, Android, iOS app, or to the VPN add-on, and press the Quick Connect button.
 It selects the fastest server taking into account your location and creates a VPN (or proxy, in the case of the addon) connection.
 And you are good to go!

 CyberGhost is an excellent VPN provider with simple and effective VPN apps for major operating systems.

-The CyberGhost Firefox addon is free (with limited locations: United States, Germany, The Netherlands, Romania).
-As it is offered by a trustful provider we have added to the list, but we recommend using the premium plans.
+The CyberGhost Firefox extension is free (with limited locations: United States, Germany, The Netherlands, Romania).
+As a trustworthy provider offers it, we have added it to the list, but we recommend using the premium plans.

 Build safety habits – How to use a VPN on Firefox on a daily basis